tailwindcss vs @emotion/styled vs styled-components vs @material-ui/styles

 • @material-ui/styles:

-Select @material-ui/styles if you are using Material-UI components and want to maintain a consistent design system while leveraging JSS for styling.
-It is suitable for applications that prioritize Material Design principles and need a robust theming solution.
+Select @material-ui/styles if you are already using Material-UI (MUI) and want to leverage its styling system.
+It provides a consistent theming approach and is best suited for applications that follow Material Design guidelines.

 README for tailwindcss